Introduction

 Conclusion

-So, next time someone claims, “AI is taking over,” remind them: AI can analyze, predict, and automate—but it cannot care, create, or make ethical decisions.
+So, next time someone claims, “AI is taking over,” remind them: Artificial intelligence systems can perform analysis tasks and automate processes but lack the capacity for empathy and ethical decision-making.
 That’s our job.

-Your Turn: What do you believe is the interplay between human intelligence and artificial intelligence or Human insights in an AI-driven era?
+Your Turn: How do you perceive the interaction between human insights in an AI-driven era or human insights within our current AI-dominated period?
 Put your thoughts down in the comments!

 FAQ’s